curtiskressibucher/Project1-Minesweeper/README.md

 -   [MDN padStart](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/padStart)

-I learned how to add transitions to elements in CSS to create really nice hover effects on the difficulty buttons.
+I learned how to add transitions to elements in CSS to create a really nice hover effect on the difficulty buttons.

 ```css
 .level-container button {